Candle Price Calculator, The Cost of Making Candles

 The expenses you need to factor in are:

-1. The cost of the raw materials used for your candles (e.g., wax, wick, scent) and labor costs (including the time it takes to make candles and other overhead costs like electric bills)
+1. The cost of the raw materials (Per Unit) used for your candles (e.g., wax, wick, scent) and labor costs (including the time it takes to make candles and other overhead costs like electric bills)

 Here are some of the things you might need to make candles at home: